DAChernikov/Bioinf_project_DMV/README.md

 5. Repeating the analysis on other datasets.

 ## [Getting coverages from fasta-files](#bash-script)
-Bash script for reads preprocessing \
+Bash script for reads preprocessing with the following operions: \
--Operations included:
 - fastp v.
 0.23.2: trimming, quality control and deduplication of paired-end reads (fastq);
 - bowtie2 v2.5.4: mapping reads to T5 phage reference genome (fasta);
 - samtools v.
+1.20:
-1.20: convertion of dam files to bam, sorting and indexing of bam files;
+- convertion of dam files to bam, sorting and indexing of bam files;
+- generation of coverage.txt files from sorted_bam files (further, coverage files are parsed to peak calling script).

 ## [PeakCalling example](#peakcalling)